Zach-Sten/py_anndata_visualizer/README.md

 ## What's New in 0.3.2

 ### BRAND NEW 3D feature!
 Now enjoy your embeddings and spatial data in 3D with an added tab to the layout tool.
-2D embeddings have the option to use the stack tool that pulls from the color by to make things pop in 3D.
-You can toggle the 3D mode on and off using the "O" key (orbital).
-We've even added in some webcam fun!
-Toggle parallax to get 3D face tracking via webcam to see your data move as you move around the screen (limited capacity for now).
-In many ways this tool lays the foundations for future works where we plan to incorporate mudata and spatial data objects that can include images and other modalities into the workflow.
-Stay tuned for a linking function and visualization.
+2D embeddings (spatial, UMAP, tSNE, etc.) have the option to use the stack tool to make things pop in 3D.
+You can toggle the 3D mode on and off using the "O" (for orbital) key.
+This tool is currently the foundation for future applications where we'd like to incorporate mudata objects with aligned multimodal data.

-### Color blind friendly palettes from DittoSeq
+### Color blind friendly palettes from DittoSeq (https://github.com/dtm2451/dittoseq)
 Toggle on and off color blind friendly palettes for observations using the colors from dittoSeq.
 Save them to .uns for updated plotting!

 ### Regions Tool
 Programmatically mask large areas across tissue using DBSCAN clustering and alpha shape boundaries.
 Define a cell type column and category, tune clustering parameters (radius, min_cells), then generate smooth polygon masks.
-Region masks save as geometries to `adata.uns['region_masks']` and can be imported back.
+Region masks save as geometries to `adata.uns['region_masks']` and can be imported back in as needed.
+Still working on exporting them to load into external programs such as QuPath and ImageJ.
 Region labels display at polygon centroids with per-region visibility toggles.

 ### Spatial Heatmap Ribbon
 Draw a bezier ribbon path across tissue to visualize how gene expression changes spatially.
 A heatmap panel below the visualizer shows mean GEX per bin from start (S) to end (E).
 Adjustable bins (5–500), variable ribbon width, and automatic colormap matching.
 Filter bins by toggling cell type categories on/off.